SaiLLV/Hardware-Design-of-EVM-using-Arduino-UNO-/README.md

-# Hardware design of EVM using Arduino Uno Board
+# Hardware Design of EVM using Arduino Uno Board

 ## Overview